shichao-an/notes/docs/lkd/ch6.md

 Normally, the last element in a linked list has no next element, so it is set to point to a special value, such as `NULL`.
 In a **circular linked list**, last element does not point to a special value, but points back to the first value.

 <u>Circular linked lists can come in both doubly and singly linked versions.
-In a circular doubly linked list, the first node’s "previous" pointer points at the last node.</u>
+In a circular doubly linked list, the first node's "previous" pointer points at the last node.</u>

 The following two figures are singly and doubly circular linked lists, respectively: